Deutsch: Toleranz / Español: Tolerancia / Português: Tolerância / Français: Tolérance / Italiano: Tolleranza

 Environmental tolerance encompasses the range of conditions (temperature, humidity, salinity, pH, etc.) under which an organism can survive, grow, and reproduce.
 Each species has its own tolerance limits for various environmental factors, which can determine its geographical distribution and ecological niche.
 For instance, some species are highly tolerant of extreme temperatures or salinity levels, enabling them to thrive in environments that would be inhospitable to other forms of life.

 Tolerance mechanisms can be genetic, physiological, or behavioral, allowing organisms to adapt to their environment.
 For example, certain plants can tolerate drought by storing water, shedding leaves to reduce water loss, or developing deep root systems.
-Similarly, animals may exhibit behavioral adaptations such as migration, hibernation, or nocturnal activity patterns to cope with environmental stressors.
+Similarly, animals may exhibit behavioral adaptations such as Migration, hibernation, or nocturnal activity patterns to cope with environmental stressors.

 Application Areas